FIXTradingCommunity/fixp-specification/v1-0-RC3/doc/03CommonFeatures.md

 ### Multiplexed session considerations

 If sessions are multiplexed over a transport, they should be framed independently.
-When multiplexing, the Context message expands Sequence to also specify the session being sequenced.
+If a framing header is used, the same framing protocol must be used for all sessions on a multiplexed transport.
+There would be no practical way to delimit messages with mixed framing policies.

 If flows are multiplexed over a transport, the transport does not imply the session.
+When multiplexing, the Context message expands Sequence to also specify the session being sequenced.
 Context is used to set the session for the remainder of the current datagram (in a datagram oriented transport) or until a new Context is passed.
 In a sequenced flow, Context supersedes the role of Sequence by including NextSeqNo (optimizes away the Sequence that would otherwise follow).

 **Context**